 Today we will drive to Khustain Nuruu National park.
 We will visit the information center to get the information about the National park and project “Reintroducing wild horse “Takhi” to its homeland”, then we will have lunch.
 After lunch hike to the mountain, here we have a chance to see wild animals including wild horses, deer, marmot and different birds.
 Walking in the mountain valley provides a unique difference of landscape from yesterdays expereince.
 Overnight at ger camp.

 This morning we will drive to reach the place called piece of Sand or Khogno Khan Mountain.
 On the way we stop at Mongol Nomadic camp to see and learn more about Mongolian nomadic life style.
 We experience an old ger camp with traditional furniture, and see the traditional way of moving camp on the yak and horse cart.
 After lunch we continue driving until we reach the ger camp located nearby spectacular sand dunes.
 Meals and overnight at ger camp.

 After a hearty breakfast there will be a full briefing where you will meet the camel handlers and prepare for a full day of tending to your camel and riding this unique beast across sand dunes and across a distant valley to a small Buddhist temple.
 We meet with a nomadic family to experience their life style and learn the challenges of living in this hostile yet beautiful environment.
 Meals and overnight at ger camp.

-We enjoy one last half day hike before continuing the journey and we will return towards Ulaanbaatar to visit the Genghis Khan Monument complex.
-From Monument complex will drive to Ulaanbaatar where you can do some last minute shopping before a special farewell dinner at a local restaurant.
+We enjoy one last morning ride through stunning countryside before swapping the reigns for pans and learning some traditional Mongolian recipes.
+After the class we will drive to Ulaanbaatar where you can do some last minute shopping before a special farewell dinner at a local restaurant.
 Overnight at hotel.